Get a free, no obligation personal loan quote with rates as low as 9.99%

 What Can You Do If Your First Lender Won’t Allow A Second Car Lien?

-If that’s the case, you may have to pay off whatever debt you owe first before they agree to a second lien title loan.
+If your lender doesn’t agree to a second lien title loan, you may have to pay off whatever debt you owe first.
 If they don’t object, look to see if they have any specific requirements before they agree to a second lien on your car title.

 Having said that, you are free to look elsewhere.
 Ask other lenders to see if there are any willing to extend a second lien title loan with no objection.